syncfusion-content/javascript-docs/js/PivotGauge/Localization.md

 title: Localization
 description: localization
 platform: js
-control: OlapGauge
+control: PivotGauge
 documentation: ug
 ---

 # Localization

-## Localization in OlapGauge Control
+## Localization in PivotGauge Control

- We can localize the OlapGauge controls text with a collection of localized strings using **"ej.olap.OlapGauge.locale"** for different cultures.
-By default, the OlapGauge control is localized in **"en-US"**.
+ We can localize the PivotGauge controls text with a collection of localized strings using **"ej.olap.PivotGauge.locale"** for different cultures.
+By default, the PivotGauge control is localized in **"en-US"**.

-Following code example illustrates on how to localize OlapGauge based on "French" culture.
+Following code example illustrates on how to localize PivotGauge based on "French" culture.

 {% highlight javascript %}

-ej.olap.OlapGauge.locale["fr-FR"] = {
+ej.olap.PivotGauge.locale["fr-FR"] = {
     RevenueGoal: "Objectif de chiffre d'affaires",
     RevenueValue: "Valeur du chiffre d'affaires"
 }

-$("#OlapGauge1").ejOlapGauge({
+$("#PivotGauge1").ejPivotGauge({
-    url: "../OlapGauge",
+    url: "../PivotGauge",
     locale: "fr-FR",
     //...
 });

 {% endhighlight %}

-Following table localizes the in-built keywords to “French” culture for OlapGauge.
+Following table localizes the in-built keywords to “French” culture for PivotGauge.

 <table>
 <tr>